 Unfortunately, the signs of too much and not enough look almost identical: yellowing, wilted leaves, stunted growth, and leaf drop are symptoms of both problems.

+Rather than drowning your plants, allow the soil to dry out between waterings.
+Don't guess.
 As critical as water is for good plant health, this is not a time to assume your plants are getting the water you give them.
-Soil structure can move water away from roots.
-When plants show water stress symptoms, dig down next to the root system to make sure the water is going where it is needed.
+Soil structure can redirect water away from roots in surprising ways.
+When plants show water stress symptoms, gently dig down next to the root system to ensure the water goes where needed.